Plus weekend trips from Hungary to Croatia and Poland

 And yes, English can be used here.
 Just be prepared to explain several times what you want.

 One of my favorite cities, Esztergom, makes a perfect choice for day trips from Budapest.
 The city is situated on the Danube bend, among other beautiful towns like Vác, Visegrád or Szentendre.

 The best part is that you can get to Esztergom from Budapest by a hydrofoil!
 You can go on a trip to visit several cities in the Danube bend every day of the week (except Monday): the hydrofoils leave Budapest’s Vigadó tér at 10 AM, reaching Esztergom at 11:30.
-Keep in mind that the hydrofoil is available during April 28 – September 30.
+Keep in mind that the hydrofoil is available from April 28 till September 30.
 The price of a round-trip is 8000 HUF.

 While you can get there in 1 hour and 20 minutes by train or car, going there with a hydrofoil is quite an experience!

 This town is one of the most historical places in Hungary: there isn’t a decade in the 1000-year-old Hungarian history where Esztergom’s name is not mentioned.
 The first Hungarian king, Stephen was crowned in this town.
-Esztergom served as the center of the Hungarian state and religion throughout the history.
+Esztergom served as the center of the Hungarian state and religion throughout history.

 One of the most visited places in Esztergom is the Basilica: the monumental church built between 1822-1869 is Hungary’s tallest building.
 For an amazing view of the Danube bend, climb on top of the Basilica!

 Don’t skip visiting the Cathedral Treasury: it’s Hungary’s richest religious treasury with golden masterpieces dating back hundreds of years.